-Branding, or your brand identify, helps customers and potential customers (leads) more quickly know, like and trust your business – which leads to faster, and more frequent, purchasing decisions.
+Branding, or your brand identity, helps customers and potential customers (leads) more quickly know, like and trust your business - which leads to faster, and more frequent, purchasing decisions.

 Emotions drive buying decisions and people do business with brands they trust.
 So, a primary objective of your branding strategy should be to build massive trust & meaningful connections.